Ben-Voris/Hunters-Island-2025/docs/README.md

 Compared to the Timberline 4 tent that it replaced, the new Big Agnes is lighter, smaller, more stable in the wind, and is roomy for two with our gear.
-So far, its only faults are how careful one must be when closing the zippers and when undoing the toggle for the rain fly.
+So far, its only faults are how careful one must be when closing the zippers and when undoing the toggle for the rainfly.
 The Timberline zippers had the same problem, though they were less finicky.

 When I connected my phone to a satellite, some Apple defect locked the